-- Restricts investments to those approved by the BWFA investment committee - · Diversifies investments among multiple market areas - Avoids speculative practices, and purchases securities based on a thorough research process - Controls exposure within a client's portfolio by avoiding "big bets" and limiting purchases and holdings of a single asset to generally 2% to 5% of the total market value of the client's portfolio - Selects investments with the intent of holding them for a relatively long period of time (generally at least 3 years) unless there are material changes in outlook for the economy or for individual investments - Utilizes five different investment models that help define the level of risk acceptable in a client's portfolio.
+- Restricts investments to those approved by the BWFA investment committee - Diversifies investments among multiple market areas - Avoids speculative practices, and purchases securities based on a thorough research process - Controls exposure within a client's portfolio by avoiding "big bets" and limiting purchases and holdings of a single security/stock to generally no more than 10% of the total market value of the client's portfolio, and of, a fund (mutual fund or exchange traded fund) to generally no more than 20%. - Selects investments with the intent of holding them for a relatively long period of time (generally at least 3 years) unless there are material changes in outlook for the economy or for individual investments - Utilizes three different investment models that help define the level of risk acceptable in a client's portfolio.
 Risk is controlled within each portfolio model by specifying the types and percentages of stocks and income investments and the percentage of cash.
-See Item 4.C(1), page 6, for a more complete discussion of BWFA's use of investment models. - C. Recommendation of Particular Types of Securities- BWFA only recommends securities that are listed on major public securities exchanges.
+See Item 4.C(1) for a more complete discussion of BWFA's use of investment models. - C. Recommendation of Particular Types of Securities- BWFA only recommends securities that are listed on major public securities exchanges.
 Following this standard allows for a much higher probability of finding high-quality information on the securities BWFA buys for its clients.
 It also provides for greater liquidity of investments, allowing securities to be bought and sold without significantly impacting market prices.
 BWFA does not recommend to clients investments that carry significant or unusual risks (risks beyond those outlined above and inherent in financial market investments).